telerik/maui-docs/controls/path/path-styling.md

 # Styling

-The RadPath element exposes the following properties you can use to customize the look of the path figures:
+The `RadPath` element exposes the following properties you can use to customize the look of the path figures:

-* **Fill:** Used for setting up the color within the figures.
-You should set an object of type **RadBrush**.
-This can be a **RadSolidColorBrush** or a **RadSweepGradientBrush**
+* `Fill`: Used for setting up the color within the figures.
+You have to set an object of type `RadBrush`.
+This can be a `RadSolidColorBrush` or a `RadSweepGradientBrush`
-* **Stroke:** You can use this property to set the stroke color.
+* `Stroke`: You can use this property to set the stroke color.
-* **StrokeThickness:** You can use this property to set the thickness of the stroke.
+* `StrokeThickness`: You can use this property to set the thickness of the stroke.
-* **BackgroundColor:** You can use this property to modify the color of the rectangle which contains the specific figure.
+* `BackgroundColor`: You can use this property to modify the color of the rectangle which contains the specific figure.

-Here is an example with **RadSweepGradientBrush**:
+Here is an example with `RadSweepGradientBrush`:

 ```XAML
 <telerikPrimitives:RadPath x:Name="gradientPath"